apedrodev1/JavaScript-Learning-HUB/QuickPrompt SignUp/READMEV2.md

 This document compares two architectural approaches to the main registration flow in the **QuickPrompt SignUp** project.
 The goal is to showcase the strengths and trade-offs of each version while providing clean, maintainable code examples.

+In addition to the README, this project uses **[JSDoc](./docs/monolithic/index.html)** to generate full API documentation for the monolithic version.

 ---
 </br>